joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/trees/README.md

    - [Visualize Binary Search Tree](https://www.cs.usfca.edu/~galles/visualization/BST.html)

-1. Finally, consider the following questions about the array and the tree you created above:
+1. Consider the following questions about the array and the tree you created above:

    - If you were to search the array using linear search, how many operations are required to find the number 10?